SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-22-windows-server-2012-roundupthe-returnpart-1.markdown

 Since then I have been out of touch with server OS’s, mainly due to work commitments (even my old test lab was decommissioned, when our second child came along) but other stuff as well, server was no longer my focus, I had moved to the client and app world.

-**\*Update,** due to time restrictions I am going to post about this in parts as I experience the full breadth of each product to get their full worth as I explore them to the full.&nbsp; Will post links to each update in all articles.
+**\*Update,** due to time restrictions I am going to post about this in parts as I experience the full breadth of each product to get their full worth as I explore them to the full.
+Will post links to each update in all articles.

-So it is time to go back and see just what has changed with new eyes.&nbsp; This post is going to be written as I am experiencing it, so instead of playing with everything first and then trying to remember I am going to show you what I see when I see it.
+So it is time to go back and see just what has changed with new eyes.
+This post is going to be written as I am experiencing it, so instead of playing with everything first and then trying to remember I am going to show you what I see when I see it.

 * * *